 Rafiki Microfinance is one f the few MFIs that offer diaspora banking, savings, and loan services.
 This institution provides affordable asset finance, loans for chamas and SACCOs.

-For those in agriculture, Rafiki MFI offers the best loans through the Kilimo Biashara account.
+Rafiki MFI offers the best loans through the Kilimo Biashara account for agriculture.
 Below are Rafiki MFI contacts.

 7. Momentum Credit

 This is a new MFI on the market.
-The institution was founded in March 2017 but has a huge customer base that is steadily increasing.
-Momentum Credit aims to provide for the overwhelming demand for capital to SMEs and individuals.
+The institution was founded in March 2017 but had a vast customer base steadily increasing.
+Momentum Credit aims to provide the overwhelming demand for capital to SMEs and individuals.

 8. Century Microfinance Bank

 Just like other MFIs, Century offers saving and loan services to customers.
 However, this MFI specializes in agribusiness loans.